NelsonPython/autonomousQA/02-generic-pom-tests.md

 ### Login Page Object Model

 This script has code specifically for the login page.
 Generic elements are stored in the element.py script.
 Locators are stored in the locators.py script.
-Import these two scripts.
-And import the Selenium Keys library so you can move the mouse arrow down.
+Import the BasePageElement from element.py and the MainPageLocators from locators.py.
+Import the Selenium Keys library so you can move the mouse arrow down.

 ```
 from element import BasePageElement